Limerick (poetry)

 A limerick (/'lɪmərɪk/ LIM-ər-ik) is a form of verse that appeared in England in the early years of the 18th century.
 In combination with a refrain, it forms a limerick song, a traditional humorous drinking song often with obscene verses.
-It is written in five-line, predominantly Two short, unstressed syllables followed by one long stressed syllable. and amphibrach trimeter with a strict rhyme scheme of $\mathrm{AABBA}$, in which the first, second and fifth line rhyme, while the third and fourth lines are shorter and share a different rhyme.
+It is written in five-line, predominantly Two short, unstressed syllables followed by one long stressed syllable. and amphibrach trimeter with a strict rhyme scheme of $\mathrm{AABBA}$, in which the first, second and fifth lines rhyme, while the third and fourth ones are shorter and share a different rhyme.

 It was popularized by Edward Lear in the 19th century, although he did not use the term.
 From a folkloric point of view, the form is essentially transgressive; violation of taboo is part of its function.
-According to Gershon Legman, who compiled the largest and most scholarly anthology, this folk form is always obscene and the exchange of limericks is almost exclusive to comparatively well-educated men.
-Women are figuring in limericks almost exclusively as "villains or victims".
-Legman dismissed the "clean" limerick as a "periodic fad and object of magazine contests, rarely rising above mediocrity".
-Its humour is not in the "punch line" ending but rather in the tension between meaning and its lack.
+According to Gershon Legman, who compiled the largest and most scholarly anthology, this folk form is always obscene and the exchange of limericks is most commonly observed among comparatively well-educated men.

 The following example is a limerick of unknown origin: